 However, visions of becoming a super-efficient organization, reaching vastly larger numbers of new donors and clients, raising enormous amounts of new money and effortlessly administering an agency will not come to pass simply with an Internet connection, a web site, a Facebook fan page, a new database program or producing a podcast.

-While online technologies do offer tremendous of benefits, most nonprofit professionals agree that none of the things for which they use the Internet has altogether replaced faxes, phone calls, press releases or face-to-face meetings, nor will they ever.
-Nor will the Internet solve all organizational problems -- for instance, if board members or staff have poor communications skills offline, that probably won't improve just because everyone gets an email account.
+While online technologies do offer tremendous of benefits, most nonprofit professionals agree that none of the things for which they use the Internet has altogether replaced phone calls, face-to-face meetings, or printed brochures - nor will they ever.
+Nor will the Internet solve all organizational problems; for instance, if board members or staff have poor communications skills offline, that probably won't improve just because everyone gets an email account.
 Or, that snazzy new volunteer management or donor management software won't automatically compel staff to gather the information needed to make the database useful.

-Every mission-based organization has two primary resources: people and their ideas.
+Every mission-based organization has two primary resources that are more important than any funding or any tech tool: people and their ideas.
 What the Internet offers is an easy, immediate, extremely efficient way to connect with people and ideas.
 And therein lies the core of all of the benefits of the Internet for these organizations.
 Also, mission-based organizations should NOT necessarily look to the for-profit sector for leadership in the area of using the Internet to mobilize resources or communicate with constituents.
 Instead, look to each other -- the people working in the nonprofit/civil society sector, whether tiny new start-ups staffed entirely by volunteers or paid staff at large nonprofit organizations -- are THE experts in community outreach, in making great things happen with very limited resources, and in using tools to their fullest capacity.

 Even if the majority of the target population for an organization's services does not have regular, reliable, constant Internet access, the Internet is still worth exploiting.
 For instance, sites like the UN's Online Volunteering service allow organizations serving the developing world -- most of them actually in the developing world -- to not only connect with online volunteers all over the world, it also helps them raise their profile online, which can garner attention from potential donors.
 Also, many organizations use their web sites to establish their credibility and transparency, two qualities that are very attractive to potential donors.